TrustAIRLab/Unsafe-LLM-Based-Search/README.md

 │   └──agent.py             # build_agent
 │   └──llm.py             # a discarded trail of using some special API call │   └──prompt.py             # prompt
-│   └──tool.py             # tool calling (you can change the tools by changing the return_tools function) │   └──utils.py             # XGBoost-detector method
+│   └──tools.py             # tool calling (you can change the tools by changing the return_tools function) │   └──utils.py             # XGBoost-detector method
-│   └──selenium_fetcher.py             # HTML-detector method for getting HTML content
+│   └──selenium_fetcher.py             # HtmlLLM-detector method for getting HTML content (optional) │   └──template.csv             # template for basic test
 │   └──XGBoostClassifier.pickle.dat             # XGBoost-detector model weight
+├── template.json             # template for basic test
+├── prompt_defense.py             # prompt-based defense code
-└── main.py # run the defense (it contains the HTML-detector (ours))
+└── main.py # run the defense (it contains the HtmlLLM-detector (ours))
 ```

 ## How to Run

 ### Setup

-1. Install all required packages according to your environment.
+1. Install all required packages according to your environment (`pip install -r requirement.txt`).
 2. Enter the `openai_api_key` and `openai_base_url` parameters within the `main.py` file.
-3. Enter the `base_url` and `api_key` parameters in the `is_malicious` function within the `main.py` file.
+3. Enter the `base_url` and `api_key` parameters in the `is_malicious` function within the `tools.py` file.
+4. Enter the `base_url` and `api_key` parameters in the `prompt_defense.py` file.

-### For Batch Comparison
+### For Batch Comparison (shown in our paper)

 1. Prepare the batch_result.csv in the format below (You need to use the `is_malicious` function to obtain the results and write them to this CSV file for batch comparison):

-    `phish_prediction` is the result of the PhishLLM-detector, while `malicious` is the result of our method, the HTML-detector.
+    `phish_prediction` is the result of the PhishLLM-detector, while `malicious` is the result of our method, the HtmlLLM-detector.

     ```
     url,phish_prediction,malicious